molbrich/pda/README.md

 # pda
 Probability Distribution Arithmetic

-A C++ library for computing with random numbers.
+A C++ library for computing with distributed random numbers.

 ## Installation
 ```